DeSevilla/FractalGen/README.md

 Can generate [Julia sets](https://en.wikipedia.org/wiki/Julia_set) and variations on the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set).

-usage: `python main.py [-h] [--random] [YAML]`
+usage: `python main.py [-h] [--random] [FILE]`

 positional arguments:
-  * YAML          optional path to a YAML config file, e.g. default.yaml
+  * FILE          optional name of a YAML config file within the /configs folder, e.g. default.yaml

 options:
   * -h, --help    show a help message and exit
-  * --random, -r  generate a random config file (at the location specified or random.yaml if none)
+  * --random, -r  generate a random config file (with the filename specified by FILE or random.yaml if none)

 If no configuration file is provided and --random is not used, it will prompt for a config file.
+The config used for a given run will be stored in its output folder, so it can be moved into the configs folder to recreate that run if the original config file has changed or no longer exists.
-See the provided .yaml files for config examples.
-Full config parameter documentation is below.
+See the provided .yaml files in the /configs folder for config examples.
+Full parameter documentation is below.

 ![spiraling tiled fractal](./example_images/julia_default.png)